chiahaohsutai/AnimatorSwap/resources/NEW-TEAM-README.md

 the program we encounter a very buggy behavior where the speed was set to a default even if declared otherwise.
 Moreover, the motion of shapes was sometimes incorrect for some provided text files from assignment 5.
-In the interactive view, some buttons did not work and there was no option for increasing the speed of the animation (some required features from the previous assignments were missing).
+In the interactive view, some buttons did not work and there was no option for increasing the speed of the animation.
 Additionally, the input order for the program (-view, -in, -out) does work as expected.
 The order of input arguments does seem to matter when working with the SVG view.
 Another issue that should be pointed out is that shapes don't have a start tick or end tick.
 Hence, once a shape is added, it will appear in the animation even if declared otherwise (i.e. if the current tick is 0 and the shape appears in tick 10, the shape will be visible at tick 0).
+This also means that the shapes and transformations are not sequential.
+In order words, transportation is possible in the providers model as well as overlapping commands ( a shape may move to two different places during the same interval).
+Another thing to point out is that the program prints the state to console.

 ## Changes to the AnimationFileReader and Builder.